 Above, aftermath of the horrific explosion at the Southern Pacific Railyard.
 Photograph courtesy of Farrell Tucker, San Antonio Police History Archive.

-Begin with Chapter One ~ Return to Chapter Thirty-Seven
+Begin with Chapter One ~ Return to Chapter Sixty-Seven

-Continue reading “An Ostrich-Plumed Hat: Chapter Thirty-Eight”
+Continue reading “An Ostrich-Plumed Hat: Chapter Sixty-Eight”

-Dr. Ferdinand Peter Herff, August 1912
+Dr. Ferdinand Peter Herff, August 1914

-Continue reading “An Ostrich-Plumed Hat: Chapter Thirty-One”
+Continue reading “An Ostrich-Plumed Hat: Chapter Sixty-Six”

-Hedda Burgemeister, July 1912
+Hedda Burgemeister, April 1914

-Continue reading “An Ostrich-Plumed Hat: Chapter Twenty-Nine”
+Continue reading “An Ostrich-Plumed Hat: Chapter Sixty-One”